umarhassan-mitodl/6.034-fall-2010/content/resources/lecture-9-constraints-visual-object-recognition.md

 optional_text: ''
 parent_title: Lecture Videos
 parent_type: CourseSection
-related_resources_text: Prof. Winston wrote about [the Rumpelstiltskin principle](https://alum.mit.edu/slice/rumpelstiltskin-principle), which was briefly mentioned in this lecture, in the _Slice of MIT_ blog.
+related_resources_text: Prof. Winston wrote about {{% resource_link "eec5737e-46be-4f59-973e-302c2d5a33a2"
+  "the Rumpelstiltskin principle" %}}, which was briefly mentioned in this lecture, in the _Slice of MIT_ blog.
 resource_index_text: ''
 resourcetype: Video
 start_time: ''